Skip to main content

 Perris North Pipeline Project

 Project Description: This project consists of approximately 32,000 linear feet of pipeline that will connect the wells as part of the Perris North Groundwater Program to the Perris North Groundwater Treatment Facility on Perris Boulevard.
-These pipelines would be located primarily within roadway right of ways.
+These pipelines are now located primarily within roadway right of ways.

 Project Locations: